jacode77/terminal-application/README.md

 - **Use of Menus** - The use of menus simplifies the way the user interacts with the game creating an overall smoother user experience.
 The menus have been created through the use of the _TTY-prompt_ gem.
 It is a select menu that allows the user to make a selection, which in turn reduces the amount of text, particularly if the user just wants to play the game and errors.

 - **User Input & Output** - Throughout the game the user is prompted for input through the use of the multi-select menu option, also using _TTY-prompt_.
 This feature is different to the welcome menu in that each selection is each linked to the code.
 The user choice is confirmed by displaying the output and continues the game based on their input.
-The overall *fortune* is the output based onthe overall user input.
+The overall *fortune* is the output based on the overall user input.

 - **Use of Coloured Text** - A standard terminal will normally display in black and white.
 As the game cannot simulate the actions of the actual game, and to be more engaging, the _Colorize_ gem has been implemented as a feature to display the user colour choice.
 For example, if the user selects _Magenta_ as their colour choice, the output is confirmed as the colour selected and spelt out in this same colour.
 The use of *Lolize* has also been implemented to print the fortune output.